NoumaanAhamed/chat-with-workshop/setup.md

 streamlit run app.py
 ```

-Dimensions for cohere : 4096 (pinecone)
+Dimensions for cohere : 4096 (pinecone) or 384

 Deploy in streamlit cloud